BlueToque/initializr-pagedown-template/About.md

 Now Markdown is also quite easily abused, and many [hipster programmers][2] use it for *the wrong thing*, mainly because it's quite popular and people are looking for things to hit with [this particular hammer][3].

-Markdown fits this project because of it's portability and transformability, and as you'll see in a little bit, I came up with a pretty neat way of fitting it into a web framework.
+Markdown fits this project because of its portability and transformability, and as you'll see in a little bit, I came up with a pretty neat way of fitting it into a web framework.

 ##Stamping a web site